 - Lease for a specific period of time: The lease must be executed/effective at the time of the application deadline and remain in effect for a length of time of not less than ten (10) years following the Grant Award.
-Only facilities with leases in which the lessor is a public entity governed by either a municipality or county, or a not-for-profit entity are eligible for a Cultural Facilities grant. - Documentation must include an executed copy of a lease (see definition of Lease) and a written explanation of any easements, covenants, or other conditions affecting the use of the site or facility, or both. - Ownership of Improvements: Applicants must retain ownership of all improvements made under the grant unless land or buildings or both are owned by the State of Florida and leased to an eligible applicant.
+Only facilities with leases in which the lessor is a public entity governed by either a municipality or county, or a not-for-profit entity are eligible for a Cultural Facilities grant.
+Facilities or property owned by an individual or for-profit entity are not eligible for a Cultural Facilities grant - Documentation must include an executed copy of a lease (see definition of Lease) and a written explanation of any easements, covenants, or other conditions affecting the use of the site or facility, or both. - Ownership of Improvements: Applicants must retain ownership of all improvements made under the grant unless land or buildings or both are owned by the State of Florida and leased to an eligible applicant.